hyperledger-solang/solang/docs/index.rst

 Solang aims for source file compatibility with the Ethereum EVM Solidity compiler, version 0.7.
 Where differences exists, this is noted in the :ref:`language documentation <language>`.
-The repository can be found on `github <https://github.com/hyperledger-labs/solang>`_ and we have a `channel on chat.hyperledger.org <https://chat.hyperledger.org/channel/solang>`_.
+The repository can be found on `github <https://github.com/hyperledger-labs/solang>`_ and we have a `channel #solang on chat.hyperledger.org <https://chat.hyperledger.org/channel/solang>`_, and a `channel #solang-solidity-compiler on Solana Discord <https://discordapp.com/invite/pquxPsq>`_.

 .. toctree::
    :maxdepth: 3